Finite volumes for the Gross-Pitaevskii equation: Numerics

-which also preserves the $L^2$-norm of the numerical solution.
-We emphasize that the matrix $A$ is a sparse matrix, so that the resolution of the linear system $AX=B$ can be efficiently precomputed using its sparse LU decomposition.
-All codes are available on the \textsc{Gitlab} page \url{https://plmlab.math.cnrs.fr/chauleur/codes/-/tree/main/FVGP_codes}.
+which also preserves the $L^2(\Omega)$-norm of the numerical solution.
+We emphasize that the matrix~$A_{\mathcal{V}}$ is a sparse matrix, so that the resolution of the linear system $A_{\mathcal{V}}X=B$ can be efficiently precomputed using its sparse LU decomposition.
+Note that all the codes used in this section are available on the \textsc{Gitlab} page \url{https://plmlab.math.cnrs.fr/chauleur/codes/-/tree/main/FVGP_codes}.